Return to Strategic Plan main page

 4.8 Embrace the Town’s Social Equity lens in all our operations, including offering training to assist staff in supporting residents in mental health and addictions.

 In November 2023, several staff participated in the regional “Mental Health First Aid” training.
 In addition, for the past two years, the Town has participated in the “Not Myself Today” program which raises awareness of mental health in general and provides staff tools to help improve their own mental health and be better equipped if encountering someone with a potential mental health issue in the workplace.
-Staff are currently exploring opportunities to engage employees during the 2024 Mental Heath Week to continue this education process.

 In Progress